tnear/linux/iTerm2.md

 Use the slider or the left + right arrow keys to navigate back in time.

 ## Other features
-- Use `Option+Click` to move cursor to a specified point.
+- Use `Option + Click` to move cursor to a specified point.
 - TODO: Smart selection

 ## Resources